Hawkeye state capitol citizens can weigh in on forced mass drugging

 Indeed, when hydroflusilicic acid was spilled outside of one water utility facility in Illinois, it began eating through concrete and required a team of men in hazmat suits to clean it up, as another commenter also noted.

 If Des Moines Water Works’ Board of Trustees does decide to ban fluoride, they would not be alone.
-Fluoride is banned in several cities in Canada, Australia and New Zealand and in the entire continent of Europe.
+Fluoride is banned in several cities in Canada, Australia and New Zealand and in many European cities.

 While the utility may still decide not to honor the public’s request to remove the toxic chemical, the fact that they have put the issue up for debate is reassuring and should be seen as a quasi-victory for those who wish to live a more natural, healthy life.
 Kudos to the Des Moines Water Works.

 But if the past is any indicator, fluoride’s days in Des Moines are numbered.
 According to FluorideAlert.org, “In [water fluoridation's] 60+ year history, the majority of U.S. communities that have had an opportunity to vote on the measure have rejected it.”

 Anyone wanting to learn more on “how hazardous waste ended up in our drinking water” should check out the book, “The Case Against Fluoride,” conveniently available at the Infowars Store.

 This article was posted: Tuesday, November 12, 2013 at 5:23 pm